 I have also listed down the Yays and Nays of visiting Common Ground.
 Hopefully, it’ll help you decide better. 🙂

 - You get to do some shopping in the containers!
-Some of the designer shops worth your time to check out.
+Some of the designer shops are worth your time to check out.

 - Get a peek into South Korean university life – those vibrant, carefree vibes make me young again!